 Fellows proceed to formulate a research question, review background literature, develop a research proposal, and identify members of their Scholarship Oversight Committee (SOC), advisors that provide research and career guidance throughout training.

 During years 2 and 3, fellows earn more independence and continue to increase their knowledge of inpatient and outpatient care.
 They continue perfecting routine procedures and perform more advanced interventional procedures such as variceal banding, polypectomies and balloon dilation.
 By the end of the third year, fellows are proficient in their clinical skills and in their ability to perform procedures independently.

 Fellows spend one half day per week in their own continuity clinic exposing them to the progression of disease and assuring continuity of care for patients.
-They also continue to participate in the “swing” clinic when not on service.
+To offer exposure to different attending styles, fellows participate in "swing" clinics when not on service.

-A second rotation with adult GI is completed in the second or third year with a focus on honing procedural skills and learning about the basic principles, indications, and risks of more advanced endoscopic procedures.
+An additional rotation with adult GI is available in the third year with a focus on honing procedural skills and learning about the basic principles, indications, and risks of more advanced endoscopic procedures.

 Second and third year fellows spend more of their time in research, gaining experience in basic or clinical science research with the guidance of their primary mentor.
 They meet formally with their SOC to review their progress, identify possible resources, and explore funding opportunities and collaborations that may advance the project.
 The SOC ensures that fellows meet the American Board of Pediatrics research requirements to sit for the subspecialty board exam, including completing a scholarly work product by the end of the third year.

 The Department of Pediatrics promotes career development and networking opportunities by providing support to fellows presenting their findings at regional and national meetings.
 Fellows are actively encouraged to submit abstracts for presentation and articles for publication in peer-reviewed journals.
 Third year fellows have an opportunity to present their research at Pediatric Grand Rounds.